ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

          FIXLAM_NCO_BASEDIR=${FIXLAM_NCO_BASEDIR:-"/needs/to/be/specified"}

    #.
 Exit the system-specific file and open ``singularity.sh``.
    #.
 Comment out or delete the corresponding chunk of text in ``singularity.sh``, and paste the correct paths from the system-specific file in its place.
-For example, on Orion, delete the text below, and replace it with the Orion-specific text copied in the previous step.
+For example, on Orion, delete the text below from ``singularity.sh``, and replace it with the Orion-specific text copied in the previous step.

       .. code-block:: console